The Two RV Gypsies: Full-Time RVers

 map

 If you are a TT member and want to use their amenities, Chehalis Thousand Trails is a very nice Thousand Trails Park, possibly one of the nicest ones the two RV Gypsies have stayed at in awhile.
-However, the two RV Gypsies are NOT campers and seldom use any amenities except to park and hook-up (and maybe use the hot tub if it isn't closed real early like it usually is).
-Pool and hot tub closed here at 9 p.m.
+However, the two RV Gypsies are NOT campers and seldom use any amenities except to park and hook-up (and maybe use the hot tub if it is not closed real early like it usually is).
+The pool and hot tub closed here at 9 p.m.
 SHIT!
-Since there was no TV, No cell phones, no internet, you would think the hot tub could stay open until 10.
-Karen takes it back about this being a nice place.
+Since there was no TV, No cell phones, no internet, you would think the hot tub could stay open until 10 p.m. at least.
+Karen Duquette takes it back about this being a nice place.
 Karen is not here to sleep and sit by a freaking campfire.
 She wants to enjoy herself.

 Only one TV station came in because there is no cable at this campground.
 The two RV Gypsies' AT&T Wi-Fi worked at their site, but very slowly, and it was annoying.
 Check-in time was 4 p.m. (which is late).
 Check-out time for campsites was noon.